Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 You could be eligible to claim whiplash compensation for car accident injuries after a road accident that was not your fault.
 An approved common law claim for a whiplash injury can payout damages for pain and suffering and financial losses.

-But, soft tissue injuries can also happen in many other places.
-For example, If your whiplash occurred in a public place due to someone else’s negligence, you may be entitled to a public liability claim.
+But soft tissue injuries can also happen in many other places.
+For example, if you were injured in a public place due to someone else’s negligence, you may be entitled to a public liability claim.
 Most often, whiplash is a common injury related to:

-A QLD compensation expert can explain the claims process and your rights.
+A QLD compensation expert can explain the legal process and your rights.

 Whiplash occurs when your body snaps violently backwards and forwards during a road accident or other sudden jerking incident.